argaman123/ChatAppFull/README.md

 - Maven 3.1+
 - MySQL 8.0

-Alternatively download the latest version of Docker Engine and skip the installation proccess.
+Alternatively download the latest version of Docker Engine and skip the installation process.

 ## Installation